the best-selling books of all time

 “Ten little Soldier Boys went out to dine; One choked his little self, and then there were Nine.”

-Agatha Christie is the second best-selling author of all time after Shakespeare (excluding religious and political works).
+Agatha Christie is the best-selling novelist of all time.

 The Dream of the Red Chamber